-The Perfect Stay In Paris
+The Perfect Place To Stay In Paris

 I had the perfect stay in Paris.
 It was a delightful 10 days sojourn in the charming Saint Germain des Prés neighbourhood, in the 6th arrondisement (district) of Paris.
 I wanted to be near the main attractions, walking distance to shops and cafes, and experience everyday Parisian life as a local.
 It was the ideal location – quintessentially Paris.

 I arrived on a gloomy wet day, but that didn’t dampen my excitement about being here.
 My little abode for 10 days was located in Rue Grégoire des Tours in a lovely old building on the 3rd floor.
 It was a modern apartment but a little more compact than I was expecting.
 However it was nicely appointed and well equipped for a very comfortable stay with my family.
 I loved it.
 The attention to detail was much appreciated; little things like basic kitchen and bathroom provisions make a difference upon arrival.
 Don’t you agree?

 Part of the 6th district is the Latin Quarter, with universities and other higher education institutions and a lively student atmosphere.
 And then there is Saint Germain des Prés, where I stayed, which is quite a trendy, upmarket part of Paris, with boutiques, fancy shops and great cafés and restaurants.
 There are plenty of fabulous food stores selling everything you desire.
 I was in foodies heaven.
 Right near my apartment I had patisseries, boulangeries, fromageries and any other ‘…ries‘ you can imagine!

 A question for all you foodies: Do you know what a Viennoiserie is?